MehdiNaserii/CEPAdaption/README.md

 - Upload “Hospital_Case_2” by using “open file” button in the “processing” tab of WEKA.
 -In “classify” tab press “choose” button and select “JRip” from “rules” folder.
 - Then right click on “JRip” name in the box next to “choose” button and select “show properties”.
-- In new window, select “open” button and choose “JRip_Config” file (Existed in Hospital_Config folder) then select “OK”.
+- In new window, select “open” button and choose “JRip_Config” file (Existed in Hospital/Machine Learning config/JRip) then select “OK”.
 - Select “percentage spilt” check box and set it on 66% train set.
 -  In the below list choose “class”.
 - Finally, press “start” button and wait until the learning gets completed.